bigbluebutton/bigbluebutton.github.io/index.md

 * use the whiteboard to annotate any side
 * enable/disable multi-user whiteboard\
 * start a poll
-* share a YouTube, vimeo, or Instructure Studio video
+* share a YouTube, vimeo, or [Canvas Studio](https://community.canvaslms.com/community/answers/guides/studio-guide) video
 * share their screen

 To show users how to use the above features, we created two overview videos, one for viewer and the other for moderator: